axis

 will be applied.
 If the minimum is larger than the maximum, the scale is inverted

-and if min and max coincide, the range will be automatically increased.
+and if min and max coincide, the range will be automatically expanded.

 Also see axis.inverted.